jeffvance/glusterfs-hadoop-install/README.txt

     For example: ./install.sh /dev/sdb

     Output is displayed on STDOUT and is also written to a logfile.
-The default logfile is: /var/log/glusterfs-cluster-install.log.
-The --logfile option
+The default logfile is: /var/log/<glusterfs|rhs>-hadoop-install.log.
+The --logfile
-    allows for a different logfile.
+    option allows for a different logfile.
 Even when a less verbose setting is used the logfile will contain all messages.
+    Note: each storage node also has a logfile named /tmp/<glusterfs|rhs>-hadoop-install/prep_node.log.
+This logfile is added
+      to the main logfile but may be useful if a node crashes or the script hangs.

  4) When the script completes remaining Hadoop distro and management steps need to be followed.
-After hadoop distro installation completes, create gluster base directories and fix permissions by running this common script:
+After hadoop distro installation completes, run the provided setup_container_executor.sh script to configure hadoop linux

-    $ ./post_install_dirs.sh /mnt/glusterfs /lib/hadoop
+    containers:
+      $ ./setup_container_executor.sh  # no arguments

  5) Validate the Installation